Anti-allergy duvets and pillows - the myth!

 Read more about NOMITE anti-allergen acceditation.

-The scooms pillow and duvet are NOMITE approved.
+The scooms Hungarian goose down and feather pillow, duvet and topper are all NOMITE approved.

 How you care for your bedding is also important:

-- Reduce moisture - Air your bed every morning by folding back the duvet as this further reduces any moisture.
+- Reduce moisture - Air your bed every morning by folding back your duvet as this further reduces any moisture.

 - Use bed linen that is made of a natural material, like 100% cotton, so that the down can breathe, (which synthetic materials don't allow).